min2ha/ukwa-site/content/target/66374/index.en.md

   "start_date": "2018-06-15T09:00:00Z"
 }

-# Lothians and Borders Mammal Group (LaBMaG) on Facebook

 Lothians and Borders Mammal Group record, monitor and research local mammalian wildlife, and aim to raise awareness of their ecology and need for conservation.